 NEW B

-Plan and prepare family learning programmes
+Plan and prepare learning programmes

 This standard is about planning and preparing family learning programmes to meet identified needs and requirements.
 It applies to planning for both groups and individuals. `Programme' refers to any planned sequence of learning opportunities which lead to agreed outcomes.